precog/client-libraries/rest-api.v1.rst

-   "order",    "The maximum number of metadata properties accessible in an intersection query" "limit",    "The maximum number of metadata properties associated with an event" "depth",    "The maximum depth of the metadata object associated with an event"
+   "order",    "The maximum number of metadata properties accessible in an intersection query" "limit",    "The maximum number of metadata properties associated with an event" "depth",    "The maximum depth of the metadata object associated with an event" "tags",     "The maximum number of tags (timestamp, geo, etc.) that can be attached to an event."

 Recording Data
 ==============